 Healthy Skin And Hair

-Hot water has a mean habit of drying out your skin and hair.
+Hot water has a mean habit of drying out your skin and hair, specially if you don’t have a Professional Haircut done by the right people.
 To avoid having itchy and ashy elbows, flaking scalps and parched skin, consider turning down the temperature of your shower water.
 Cold water gives shinier hair and healthy, glowing skin.
 The skin benefits from the cold water as it closes up the pores and cuticles in which microscopic dirt particles can accumulate.